Rock en español: Prog rock domain, hard rock origins and Repression (1970–1979)

 Triana in the recording studio in 1974.

 Influenced by the new trends of the 60's, psychedelic acts like Los Dug Dug's, Pescado Rabioso (heavy psych)— or La Revolución de Emiliano Zapata (although rarely they featured Spanish vocals during these years); blues acts like Manal and progressive rock bands like Invisible, Sui Generis (folk prog), Témpano, Los Jaivas (Andean rock), Vox Dei (which style would turn harder sounding) or Triana (heavily influenced by flamenco) and Crack (more British prog-rock influenced) appeared.
 Triana were pioneers of the Andalusian rock scene, a new style which emerged in Spain that combined prog rock with flamenco.

 The first hard rock acts appeared in the early 1970s with bands like Pappo's Blues.
 Also, a new hard rock movement influenced by prog, blues and punk called Spanish Rock urbano lead the harder scene of the late 1970s with bands like Leño.

 But in these days appeared some repression of rock music in Mexico.
 The government forced artists, labels and radio stations to go "underground" as they associated the music with the breakdown of societal standards.
 The main pushing edge that created tension with the government was due to the Avándaro Rock Festival in 1971.
-Also the dictatorship established in Argentina in 1976 make some Argentine artist leave the country for greener pastures in Europe, mostly Spain.
+Also the dictatorship established in Argentina in 1976 made some Argentine artists leave the country for greener pastures in Europe, mostly Spain.
 They joined the Spanish rock scene and sometimes Hispano-Argentine bands Tequila get formed and achieved success.
 Tequila joined a rock and roll, glam and rhythm & blues scene along with other Spanish acts Burning or La Orquesta Mondragón.